syedrey/Underwater-ROV-Maneuver-Script/README.md

-A script developed with help of GPT AI to create a local hosted control centre webpage.
+A script developed to create a local hosted control centre webpage.

 The features of the webpage are:\
 -Virtual joystick for motor control with touchscreen, mouse and x-input/d-input gamepad support.\